actions/setup-java/docs/advanced-usage.md

 ### JetBrains

-**NOTE:** JetBrains is only available for LTS versions on 11 or later.
+**NOTE:** JetBrains is only available for LTS versions on 11 or later (11, 17, 21, etc.).

+Not all minor LTS versions are guarenteed to be available, since JetBrains considers what to ship IntelliJ IDEA with, most commonly on JDK 11.
+For example, `11.0.24` is not available but `11.0.16` is.

+Versions are based on the GitHub tag on the [JetBrains Runtime releases page](https://github.com/JetBrains/JetBrainsRuntime/releases).
+As such, some tags may be formatted with underscores (`11_0_13`) and others with dots (`11.0.13`).
+Conversion is automatically applied to the dot version format, so `11.0.13` is equivalent to `11_0_13`.
+Dot format is more encouraged for consistency, but both are supported.

 ```yaml
 steps: